 Is Domain Authority a Valid Metric?

 Domain Authority has absolutely no influence on Google rankings.
 A website’s DA score can drop, and Google rankings won’t even budge.
 It’s also not without its flaws.
 A number of sites with a great DA score are straight up spam.
-Which again is why we recommend using it conjecture with other metrics and not focusing too much on it.
+This is again is why we recommend using it in conjecture with other metrics, and not focusing too much on it.

 So if any company tries to sell you on the idea that they can improve your rankings through Domain Authority, run away.
 Quickly.